-• A strategy for continued consultation regarding the future use of the Battlefield of Fort George National Historic Site and adjacent properties is developed by 2019, that includes the Lincoln and Welland Regimental Foundation's new Niagara Military Heritage Centre.
+• A strategy for continued consultation regarding the future use of the Battlefield of Fort George National Historic Site and adjacent properties is developed by 2021.

-Greenspace is retained and there is public access to the properties.
+Natural heritage features and greenspace are retained and there is public access to the properties.

-- By 2020, natural and historical resources are inventoried. - By 2022, land uses are defined for the Battlefield of Fort George National Historic Site and adjacent properties.
+- By 2021, natural heritage features and historical resources are inventoried. - By 2021, the multi-species action plan for Niagara National Historic Sites is complete. - By 2022, land uses are defined for the Battlefield of Fort George National Historic Site and adjacent properties.